AmitKumar-30120/M2_EmbSys/Readme.md

 ## Future Scope

-    Future scope of this project could be Obstacle avoidance vehicle/robot, this obstacle
+    Future scope of this project could be __Obstacle avoidance robot__, this obstacle

     avoidance robot is based on the principle of ultrasonic sensor as well.
 The basic principle of